OctopusDeploy/docs/docs/packaging-applications/build-servers/teamcity.md

 ![Octopus Push](images/5275665.png)

-## Using the Plugin With Linux Build Agents {#TeamCity-LinuxAgentsUsingthepluginwithLinuxbuildagents}
+## Using the plugin with Linux build agents {#TeamCity-LinuxAgentsUsingthepluginwithLinuxbuildagents}

 Traditionally the Octopus TeamCity plugin required a Windows build agent to work.
 As of version 4.2.1 it will run on Linux build agents if they meet either of the following requirements: